 The Texas Department of Transportation (TxDOT) is waiving tolls on several Texas toll roads for eligible veterans, who must be in a vehicle registered with the State of Texas and displaying a qualified specialty license plate.
-Qualifying Texas license plates are recipients of the Congressional Medal of Honor, Air Force Cross (Legion of Valor) or Distinguished Service Cross (Legion of Valor), the Army Distinguished Service Cross (Legion of Valor), Navy Cross (Legion of Valor) and Purple Heart.
-Disable Veterans who qualify and meet the requirements for a disabled veteran license plate.
+Qualifying Texas license plates are recipients of the Congressional Medal of Honor, Air Force Cross (Legion of Valor), Distinguished Service Cross (Legion of Valor), Army Distinguished Service Cross (Legion of Valor), Navy Cross (Legion of Valor), Purple Heart and disabled veterans who qualify and meet the requirements for a disabled veteran license plate.

 What is the Texas Department of Transportation’s veteran toll waiver program?

 To be eligible to participate in the Veteran Toll Waiver Program, the Texas Department of Transportation requires that at the time of the transaction, the vehicle be:

 - Registered with the State of Texas, Texas Department of Motor Vehicles;